jonathanglasmeyer/bachelor/thesis/src/Main.md

 2. **Create a keyword LM from lecture material**

     - `pdftohtml -i -xml` is applied on the given material PDF.
-The XML output representation is input to `pdfreflow`^[pdftohtml (<http://pdftohtml.sourceforge.net/>) and pdfreflow (<http://sourceforge.net/projects/pdfreflow/>) are open source linux command line utilities].
+The XML output representation then becomes the input for `pdfreflow`^[pdftohtml (<http://pdftohtml.sourceforge.net/>) and pdfreflow (<http://sourceforge.net/projects/pdfreflow/>) are open source linux command line utilities].
 Compared to the tool `pdftotext` the combination of these 2 tools preserves paragraphs correctly, whereas `pdftotext` represents each line break in the input PDF as a new paragraph in the output text file.
-This is a significant disadvantage for the LM creation step, as a newline in the input file there has the semantic "end of sentence" -- so that a sentence split into 4 lines by `pdftotext` would count as 4 sentences in the LM.
+This is a significant disadvantage for the LM creation step, as in this case a newline in the input file constitutes the semantic "end of sentence" -- so that a sentence split into 4 lines by `pdftotext` would count as 4 sentences in the LM.
     - The HTML output from `pdfreflow` is filtered by taking only relevant HTML-tags such as `<p>`'s (paragraphs) and `<blockquote>`'s, further improving the content-to-noise ratio.
     - The resulting text is then preprocessed for optimal compatibility with the LM creation tool by removing punctuation and superfluous whitespace^[I use a combination of command line text processing (sed) and a perl script from Stephen Marquard here.].
-    - The resulting corpus is input to `estimate-ngram`, a LM creation tool from the MIT Language Modeling Toolkit^[<https://code.google.com/p/mitlm/wiki/EstimateNgram>] (MITLMT).
+    - The resulting corpus then becomes the input for `estimate-ngram`, an LM creation tool from the MIT Language Modeling Toolkit^[<https://code.google.com/p/mitlm/wiki/EstimateNgram>] (MITLMT).

     For clarification intermediate results from this step follow as an example.
-They are from the test case `psy-5`^["Introduction to Psychology, 5 - What Is It Like to Be a Baby: The Development of Thought"].
+They are taken from the test case `psy-5`^["Introduction to Psychology, 5 - What Is It Like to Be a Baby: The Development of Thought"].
 Figure \ref{slide} shows an example slide.

     ![Slide from lecture `psy-5` \label{slide}](images/slide_250.png)

-    When using `pdftotext` the result looks like this for the given slide:
+    When using `pdftotext` the result for the given slide is as follows:

         Piaget’s Theory of
         Cognitive Development